GlareDB/glaredb.github.io/_glaredb/sq-functions/list_columns.md

 The database that the tables belong to must be in scope of GlareDB, for example as a data source.

+For listing columns on a native table, use `"default"` as the database.

 ## Syntax

 ```sql